iKostanOrg/codewars/README.md

 </details>

 <details>
-<summary>ERROR: make : The term 'make' is not recognized as the name of a cmdlet</summary>
+<summary>ERROR: The term 'make' is not recognized as the name of a cmdlet</summary>

 'make' is not recognized as an internal or external command.